Coalition overview

 A coalition is an operator-published handshake token

-naming a set of mosaik citizens — block-building
+naming a set of mosaik members — block-building

 lattices, standalone organisms, and zero or more

-the set to integrators as one CoalitionConfig they
+handing the set to integrators as one CoalitionConfig

 optional coalition-scoped ticket issuer under the same